RFK Racing in the NASCAR Cup Series: Car No. 17 history

 In 1999, Roush fielded the No. 17 with Matt Kenseth as the driver, DeWalt Tools as the sponsor, and Robbie Reiser as crew chief.
 This was the same combination as was run on Reiser's own Busch Grand National team.
 Premiering at the summer Michigan race in 1999, Kenseth finished 14th.
 A fourth-place finish one month later at Dover proved Kenseth was ready for Cup.

 In 2000, Kenseth and the No. 17 started every race, won the Coca-Cola 600, and defeated favorite Dale Earnhardt Jr. for Rookie of the Year honors.
 The 2001 season saw Kenseth finish 13th in points, winless and with only nine top ten finishes.
 However, the team saw marked improvement the next year, as Kenseth won a season high five races in 2002, ultimately reaching an eighth-place finish in points.

-While winning only once in 2003, at Las Vegas Motor Speedway, Kenseth performed remarkably consistently to win the final Winston Cup Championship by 90 points, earning Jack Roush his first Cup championship.
-Some say that Kenseth winning the championship with only a single win and leading the points standings for 33 consecutive weeks is the reason NASCAR switched to the new Chase for the Cup points format.
+While winning only once in 2003, at Las Vegas, Kenseth performed remarkably consistently to win the final Winston Cup Championship by 90 points, earning Jack Roush his first Cup championship.

 Kenseth's 2006 USG Sheetrock car, taken in New York City for the awards banquet.

 Kenseth's DeWalt Ford in 2007.